 - Membership in HWA is not necessary in order to apply.

-- Funds will be distributed based on the result of a competitive selection process coordinated by the HWA’s Library & Literacy Program team.
+- Funds will be distributed based on the result of a competitive selection process coordinated by the HWA’s Library Committee.

-- The Library & Literacy team will select up to five recipients from the applications.
+- The Library Committee will select up to five (5) recipients from the applications.

-- Applicants must fill in and submit the Application Form designed for that purpose; the Application Form will be published at http://horror.org/libraries but will also be made available by contacting email@example.com.
+- Applicants must fill in and submit the Application Form designed for that purpose.
+Please use the below link.

-- Recipients receiving funding will be able to use the monies for anything relating to the proposed/active writing program, including but not limited to supplies, special events, publishing costs, guest speakers/instructors, and operating expense.
+- Recipients receiving funding will be able to use the monies for anything relating to the proposed/active writing program, including but not limited to books—specifically young adult horror and books on writing, supplies, special events, publishing costs, guest speakers/instructors, additions to the collection, and operating expense.
 Monies may not be used to fund other programs or expenses for the library.

-- Recipients are required to provide the Library & Literacy Committee with a report of how the monies were used within 12 months of receiving the endowment.
+- Recipients are required to provide the Library Committee with a report of how the monies were used within 12 months of receiving the endowment.